Multicooker displays E2 and will not heat or start a program.

 How to Fix / Troubleshooting

-Safety first: Unplug the cooker and let it cool completely before any inspection.
+Safety first: Unplug the cooker and allow it to cool completely before any inspection.

-- Power reset: Unplug for 5–10 minutes to clear any transient error, then plug back in and try a simple mode like Sauté with an empty, dry pot.
+- Power reset: Unplug the unit for 5–10 minutes to clear any transient error, then plug it back in and try a simple mode like Sauté with an empty, dry pot.

 - Inspect underside vents: Look through the bottom vents for signs of liquid intrusion or corrosion near the sensor wiring.
-If you see heavy corrosion, do not use the cooker until inspected by a technician.
+If heavy corrosion is observed, do not use the cooker until it has been inspected by a technician.

 If E2 reappears consistently, the bottom NTC sensor or its harness is likely defective and should be replaced.
-This requires opening the base and should be done by a qualified service provider.
+This requires opening the base and should be performed by a qualified service provider.

 Repair Difficulty